Snapchat/KeyDB-docs/docs/armm-recommended-network-topology.md

 Multi-master enables each master to replicate from any number of other master nodes.
 This configuration flexibility leads to many acceptable network topologies.

 We recommend using ring or mesh topology for most cases.
 These topologies are optimal for the intended design of active replication / multimaster.
-In general, if minimal cost and resource efficiency is preferred, ring topology would be better.
-However, if availability and consistency is an absolute priority, then mesh topology would be better.
+In general, if minimal cost and resource efficiency is preferred, use ring topology.
+However, if availability and consistency are an absolute priority, then mesh topology.
 See the following comparison chart for the two types of network topology:

 <table>